It Ain't Easy (Janie Fricke album): Background and content

-Release, reception and singles
+Release and reception

 It Ain't Easy was originally released in September 1982 on Columbia Records.
 It was the seventh studio album released in Fricke's career.
 The album was originally distributed as a vinyl LP and a cassette.
 Both formats offered an identical track listing.
 It was later reissued to digital markets including Apple Music.
 AllMusic's Tom Roland gave the album three out of five stars in his review: "Here she sounds like a strong woman who's very familiar with heartache, and producer Bob Montgomery gives her some rockin' material to shout on."
 The disc spent a total of 58 weeks on the American Billboard country albums chart, peaking at number 15 in January 1983.
 It was Fricke's longest-charting album in her career.

+Singles

 Three singles were spawned from the project It Ain't Easy.
 The first of its singles was the title track "It Ain't Easy Bein' Easy", which was issued by Columbia Records in August 1982.
 The song spent one week at the number one spot on the Billboard Hot Country Songs chart in November 1982.
 It was followed in January 1983 by the second single "You Don't Know Love".
 It spent 19 weeks on the Billboard country chart and reached number four by April 1983.
 The third and final single was "He's a Heartache (Looking for a Place to Happen)".
 The track was issued as a single in May 1983.
 The song became Fricke's fourth number one single on the Billboard country chart, spending one week there.
 In Canada, both the title track and "He's a Heartache" would also reach the number one spot on the RPM country list.
 Although originally released on Fricke's It Ain't Easy LP, "Tell Me a Lie" was officially released as a single in September 1983 to help promote her next album Love Lies.